2.5 C

 – A Historic Passage Through Stockholm's Geological Heart

-HomeNeighborhoods & AreasCity & NorrmalmBrunkeberg Tunnel: Through Stockholm's Geological Heart
+HomeNeighborhoods & AreasCity & NorrmalmBrunkeberg Tunnel: Through Stockholm's geological heart

 The Brunkeberg Tunnel (Brunkebergstunneln) is a bike and pedestrian route that runs through the Brunkeberg Ridge in Stockholm’s Norrmalm neighborhood.
 The ridge that divided the busy neighborhoods of Norrmalm and Östermalm geographically gave rise to the tunnel’s concept in the middle of the 19th century.
 The tunnel’s potential to ease traffic problems in the expanding city was highlighted in the first recorded proposal for the project, which surfaced in 1863.